Droneconia/lerobot-xlerobot-integration/context_notes/remote_policy_implementation_plan.md

 ## Goal
 Enable remote policy inference on Grievous robot where the policy runs on a GPU server (e.g., RunPod) while the robot hardware runs on a local host (RPi5/Laptop).
 The implementation follows the proven `xlerobot` pattern: simple bidirectional communication with watchdog safety. **Recording mode remains completely untouched** by creating a separate inference host script.

+## Test Organization

+All test scripts have been moved to `tests/grievous_inference/` directory for better organization.

 ## Implementation Checklist

 ### Phase 1: Verification & Understanding